Alice Lake in Squamish

 Alice Lake is almost perfect.
 The only three drawbacks that we can think of regarding the place are its popularity in the summer, the goose poop and the cleanliness of the water.
 All are actually pretty minor issues, but still worth mentioning.

 The park is an incredibly popular destination in the summer and especially on weekends.
 Good luck trying to find a campsite at the last minute in July and August!
 You need to book months in advance to secure a spot!
 Most days of the year there is lots of parking in the day-use area of the park.
 On weekends in the summer, however, if you arrive in the afternoon on a hot sunny afternoon you can sometimes be out of luck.

 In addition to being popular with both locals and tourists, Alice Lake is also popular with Canada Geese.
 In the summer they are frequently on the beaches and, at times, their poop is everywhere.
 It’s not too bad, but you do need to watch where you lie down.

 The other minor drawback to Alice Lake is that the water isn’t always the cleanest.
 The water is not polluted – it’s just not crystal clear.
 Especially after a period of heavy rains, the lake floor can sometimes get muddy.
 Other than that, this is an excellent place to bring the family, both for the day and the entire weekend.

 Below are some tips and suggestions to help you make the most out of your visit to Alice Lake Provincial Park.

 TIP #3: Alice Lake is an especially popular place in the summer.
 If going on a hot sunny day in July or August, plan to arrive early so you don’t have to fight for parking.
-And if you hope to camp on a weekend, there’s a good chance you’ll need to book your spot two or three months in advance.
+And if you hope to camp on a weekend, there’s a good chance you’ll need to book your spot at least two or three months in advance.

-- See the Alice Lake map for a map of the park.
+See the Alice Lake map for a map of the park.

-- Click Alice Lake campground map for a layout of the campsites.
+Click Alice Lake campground map for a layout of the campsites.